Fundera by Nerdwallet provides an easy way to match with appropriate lenders and loans.

 While we don’t love Fundera’s lack of transparency around the time it takes to get loan offers or its shotgun approach to other business products, it’s still a very good, very solid online marketplace.

-So we expect that you’ll still have a good experience with Fundera.
+So we expect that you’ll still have a good experience with Fundera by Nerdwallet.

-Don’t have time to wait for Fundera’s matchmaking?
+Don’t have time to wait for Fundera by Nerdwallet’s matchmaking?
 Check out some of our favorite direct online lenders on our rankings of the best small-business loans.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.